Topic cluster

 FMCSA operating authority is the regulatory permission to operate a commercial motor vehicle in interstate commerce.
 Two identifiers - USDOT and MC - work together: the USDOT identifies your safety record; the MC docket identifies your for-hire operating authority.

-These guides cover the full authority lifecycle — from the URS application through ACTIVE status, the cost components, the differences between identifiers, and the reinstatement process when authority gets revoked.
+These guides cover the full authority lifecycle - from the FMCSA application through ACTIVE status, the cost components, the differences between identifiers, and the reinstatement process when authority gets revoked.

 Guides in this cluster